Shopping

 (Image credit: Alex David)

 We get hands-on experience with the products featured in our guides and grills are no exception.
 It's our mission to test as many of these grills in our backyards as possible.
-Our expert panel combines close and personal experience with customer reviews to get the lowdown on these grills' strengths and weaknesses.
+Our expert panel combines close and personal experience with customer reviews to give you the lowdown on these grills' strengths and weaknesses.

 First, we take the grills out of the box and assess how easy they are to assemble.
 Thankfully, this is a task most people only have to do once, but it helps to know if there are any potential issues if you have a disability that limits your strength or fine motor skills.